Commercial content / 18+

 First a little background.
 William Hill has been around for a long time, and their accumulator area is one of the most detailed that you will find anywhere.

 Additionally, you can qualify for Acca (accumulator) insurance, which is limited to one bet per player per day.
 That one bet, however, when played with Acca can make you a winner time and again.
-In short, Acca insurance allows you to place six bets and if one of the games doesn’t win you get your stake back in the form of a free bet.
+In short, Acca insurance allows you to place a bet on five or more selections and if one of the games doesn’t win you get your stake back in the form of a free bet.